July 19, 2016

 pressure

 Reducing the gasket area is extremely effective and usually one of the easiest ways to increase gasket load, when not enough load can be applied to the gasket.
 Remember that Pressure= Force/Area, so if we can decrease the area, the pressure (in this case the seating stress) will increase.
-Specifically, the Durlon RCA (Reduced Contact Area) are designed based on this concept.
-This type of gasket is fairly unique, even though they reduce gasket area so that the gasket stress is increased.
+Specifically, the Durlon RCA (Reduced Contact Area) gaskets and Durlon PTFE Step Ring gaskets are designed based on this concept.
+Both types of gasket are fairly unique, even though they reduce gasket area so that the gasket stress is increased.
 Durlon RCA type gaskets are ideal for full face (FF) flanges and FRP piping that require a tight seal, however, they cannot handle high bolt loads generally required for fugitive emissions or critical sealing applications.
 The skeleton of the RCA gasket resembles that of a full face (FF) one, except a large portion of the non-critical gasket area is removed for optimal sealing performance.

 Option 2: Controlled Swell Gasket Material